 -

-Soil and substrates: Even potting soil can contain pests, larvae or eggs, especially if it has been stored openly or has already been used.
+Soil and substrates: Potting soil can also contain pests, larvae, or eggs, especially if it has been stored openly or used previously.

 -

-Through windows and doors: Some plant pests can enter the house and get onto houseplants through open windows or doors.
+Through windows and doors: Some plant pests can enter the house and reach houseplants through open windows or doors.

 -

-Transmission from plant to plant: If houseplants are close together, plant pests can easily spread, especially in already weakened plants.
+Transmission from plant to plant: If houseplants are placed close together, plant pests can easily spread, especially to already weakened plants.

-Particular Houseplants are more susceptible to pest infestation, especially Species with soft leaves or strong new growth.
-However, a common cause of infestation is improper care.
-Incorrect watering, excessively dry air, or a nutrient deficiency can significantly reduce the plant's resistance and make it more susceptible to pests.
+Certain houseplants are more susceptible to pest infestations, especially species with soft leaves or strong new growth.
+However, a common reason for infestation is improper care.
+Incorrect watering, overly dry air, or nutrient deficiencies can significantly reduce the plant's resistance and make it more vulnerable to plant pests.

-In order to effectively combat plant pests, it is important to determine the infestation as precisely as possible.
-The plant should be thoroughly inspected, especially the leaves, undersides of the leaves, shoots, and the soil surface.
+To effectively combat plant pests, it is crucial to identify the infestation as accurately as possible.
+The plant should be thoroughly examined, especially the leaves, undersides of leaves, shoots, and the surface of the soil.
 Many pests are small or hide in hard-to-see places.
-An infestation is often first noticed because the plant appears weakened, hardly grows anymore, or its appearance changes.
+An infestation is often first noticed when the plant appears weakened, hardly grows, or its appearance changes.
 Signs of a pest infestation can include:

 - Yellowed or discolored leaves